Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Zack Moss Player Prop Bets for NFL Week 6 - Buffalo vs. Tennessee

-There will be player props available for Zack Moss before he suits up for NFL action on Monday at 8:15 PM ET live on ESPN.
-This Week 6 matchup sees Moss' Buffalo Bills (4-1) take the field against the Tennessee Titans (3-2) at Nissan Stadium in Nashville, Tennessee.
+Ahead of Monday's game, here are the key stats and trends you need to know about Zack Moss and his player prop bet options.
+He'll take the field starting at 8:15 PM ET on ESPN.
+Moss' Buffalo Bills (4-1) and the Tennessee Titans (3-2) square off in a Week 6 matchup from Nissan Stadium in Nashville, Tennessee.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.